Narcolepsy

 Narcolepsy: What Is, Symptoms, Causes, and Treatment

-Traveling with narcolepsy
+Traveling with Narcolepsy

 People with narcolepsy should follow a few simple rules.
 They should not travel alone but with a trusted person.
 It is worth noting that many airports and train stations offer assistance in the form of support staff and wheelchairs.
 Thanks to this, the patient will avoid physical exertion and agitation that can cause cataplexy.
 In addition, a patient with narcolepsy should always have a patient information card with them, thanks to which it will be possible to quickly and correctly treat them.